AAS2022: Life support

 Through this theme we invite panels, papers, events, provocations and performances that explore the strengths, gaps and frailties of anthropology as a practice, a discipline, a legacy, a strategy, a tool, a trope, and as a life.

-Win a scholarship to attend the 2022 Australian Anthropology Society Conference
+Win a scholarship up to $500 to attend the 2022 Australian Anthropology Society Conference

 Every year, the Australian Network of Student Anthropologists provides scholarships to assist its members to attend the annual Australian Anthropology Society Conference.

 The scholarships are intended to help contribute to the cost of travel and accommodation expenses.